Use SJSU library resources to support RSCA

 Intro to R. A series of 21 2 minute videos introducing R, free statistical analysis software.

 4researchers.
 An NIH-supported website that disseminates practical "how-to" information for research across mental health disciplines.

-Help with SPSS.
-Information on using SPSS for statistical analysis from UCLA's Academic Technology Services.
+Help with statistical analysis.
+Information on statistical analysis from UCLA's Academic Technology Services.

 e-Source.
 Sponsored by the Office of Behavioral and Social Sciences Research at NIH with contributions from a team of international experts, this website provides “the latest information on addressing emerging challenges in public health.”

 Facilitiate RSCA - Useful resources

 Online Survey Service Qualtrics (SJSU has a site license) - please see below a few documents to help you learn more about the various services Qualtrics offers.